Delicious and Easy French Toast Recipe

 • Nutella and Banana: A decadent combination.

-• Greek Yogurt and Honey: For a healthier twist.
+• Greek Yogurt and Honey: Help for a healthier twist.

 • Almond Butter and Sliced Apples: Adds crunch and flavor.